 You can pay your bill through the mail, over the phone, online, or at the office.
-You can also make arrangements for an automatic pay option or take advantage of a pre-paid option.
-It's important to pay the monthly bill promptly.
+You can also make arrangements for an automatic pay option or take advantageofapre-paidoption.
+It is important to pay the monthly bill promptly.
 When you pay your bill, remember that you're paying yourself.
-You and your fellow Cooperative Members own your utility.
+You and your fellow Cooperative Membersown your utility.
 From time to time, anyone could have a problem paying a bill.
 In these instances, contact the Cooperative no later than the 8th of the month.

 Payment of the billing statement is due by the 15th of each month.
 If an account becomes past due, the gross amount is owed in full after 4pm on the 22nd and must be paid by the end of the 8th day of the following month to avoid an interruption in service and additional charges.